knice/inquiry.ucsc.edu/source/_articles/2018-19/beyond-middle-passage.md

     file: 2018/middle-passage-hero3.jpg
     position: left
 related:
     - title: "O'Malley G., Final Passages: The Intercolonial Slave Trade of British America, 1619-1807.
-Onohundro Institute and University of N. Carolina Press, Chapel Hill, NC, 2016."
+Onohundro Institute and University of N. Carolina Press, Chapel Hill, NC, 2016"
       url: https://www.amazon.com/dp/B00ZVEZWHG/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1
     - title: "Slavevoyages.org"
       url: http://www.slavevoyages.org/
-    - title: "O’Malley GE, Borucki A. Patterns in the intercolonial slave trade across the Americas before the nineteenth century. <i>Tempo</i> 2017;23(2):314-38 [pdf]"
+    - title: "O’Malley GE, Borucki A. Patterns in the intercolonial slave trade across the Americas before the nineteenth century. <span style='font-style:italic;'>Tempo</span> 2017;23(2):314-38 [pdf]"
       url: http://www.redalyc.org/pdf/1670/167053162007.pdf

 ---
 {% include_relative sidebars/2018-middle-passage-hero-caption.html classes="right" bgcolor="#f1f1f1" %}
 Between the early 1500s and the mid-1860s, millions of Africans were captured, sold into slavery, and transported to the New World to live out their days in bondage.
 The [African diaspora](https://en.wikipedia.org/wiki/African_diaspora) is believed to have been the largest forced migration in human history, though “mass abduction” might be more apt.
-Nothing conveys the scale of it better than the Trans-Atlantic Slave Trade Database (TSTD).
+Nothing conveys the scale of it better than the _Trans-Atlantic Slave Trade Database_ (TSTD).
 Hosted at [*slavevoyages.org*](http://www.slavevoyages.org/), the TSTD provides details of almost 36,000 slave-trading shipments that took place over three centuries.
 It’s the most complete record we have of transoceanic slave routes and an essential tool for researchers.
 One prominent historian likened [its impact on the study of slavery](https://www.jstor.org/stable/2674426?seq=1#page_scan_tab_contents) to that of the Hubble Space Telescope on astronomy.

 But like the Hubble—before it was repaired by the crew of the space shuttle *Endeavour*—the TSTD suffers from a kind of myopia.
 True to its name, it only includes voyages that made the transatlantic crossing from Africa, the infamous “[Middle Passage](https://en.wikipedia.org/wiki/Middle_Passage).”
 But slave shipping didn’t stop there.
 It continued full throttle on this side of the Atlantic, with thousands of vessels and voyages ferrying enslaved people to and from points *within* the Americas.